Methodology & reading guide

 Idea: borrowed from chess.
 Every agent has a hidden score (start 1500).
 After a match, both scores shift by an amount that depends on the pre-match difference: being liked by someone with a much higher score earns you more points; being liked by someone much lower earns you almost nothing.

 Effect: hierarchies form fast.
 An elite circulates among itself, the majority loses visibility.
-Tinder used a system like this in its early phase and has officially moved away — residues still shape behavior.
+Tinder used a system like this in its early phase and has officially moved away.
+Residues still shape behavior.

 Engine B - Gale-Shapley

-Quirk in this sim: agents engage in "aspirational pursuit" — they reject proposals whose attractiveness is well below their own aspiration tier.
+Quirk in this sim: agents engage in "aspirational pursuit".
+They reject proposals whose attractiveness is well below their own aspiration tier.
 Result: many matches fail because both sides reject profiles outside their league, even though the algorithm identified the pairing as "stable".

 Hinge uses this logic for its "Most Compatible" feature.